A Glossary for Headley

 - Name given to an estate lying between Headley Down and Barford.
 According

-to the present owner, the name came about when a man called CANE (or KEYNE)
+to a Jeremy Whitaker, the name came about when a man called CANE (or KEYNE)

 who had been excommunicated lived here, we think in the early 1700s in